Assis: Economy

 The economy of the city is diverse with strong commerce and services participation, but with huge state participation.
-Like other cities of Brazil, its market isn't free.
-Has huge regulations, taxes, and other effects of huge Brazilian state.
-In the city are many marketplaces like Supermercados Avenida, Rede 20 Supermercados, Supermercados Amigão, Supermercados São Judas Tadeu and Walmart.
-The city was growing in IT, in the city was a huge number of IT companies (98 companies of IT is operating in Assis) like VSM, TOTVS Agroindústria, WebManagers, SE7I, ANGAZA, PENZE, ComunicarTI, Engemap and others.
+In the city are many marketplaces.
+The city was growing in IT, in the city was a huge number of IT companies (98 companies of IT is operating in Assis).

 Education

 Assis has a system of state and private primary and secondary schools and a variety of vocational-technical schools.
 It started in 1917 when Assis was transformed into a city.
 The first official and state school was Assis Isolated School (Escola Isolada de Assis), what was changed to Scholar Group of Assis (Grupo Escolar de Assis).
 After that, was created in 1941 the Assis Normal School (Escola Normal de Assis) with High School course and Normal course, that allowed the teacher formation.

 In 1951 was created officially the Artesanal School of Assis (Escola Artesanal de Assis), that was changed into Industrial School of Assis, which nowadays is Assis's State Technical School "Pedro D'Arcádia Neto".